-- Grievances or allegations against a staff member involving theft, fraud, serious misconduct, assault, corrupt behaviour etc. or any criminal activity other than those defined by the Child Protection Act 1998 and the Children Legislation Amendment Act (Wood Inquiry Recommendations) Act 2009 must be reported to the Parent Management Committee - Grievances or allegations against a staff member involving child abuse as defined by the Child Protection Act 1998 and the Children Legislation Amendment Act (Wood Inquiry Recommendations) Act 2009 must be reported the Department of Education and Communities and the NSW Ombudsman and to the Parent Management Committee. - Grievances or allegations against children, parents or other adults in contact with Children's Services that involve child abuse as defined by the Child Protection Act 1998 and the Children Legislation Amendment Act (Wood Inquiry Recommendations) Act 2009 must be reported to the Department of Education and Communities and to the Parent Management Committee.
+- Grievances or allegations against a staff member involving theft, fraud, serious misconduct, assault, corrupt behaviour etc. or any criminal activity other than those defined by the Child Protection Act 1998 and the Children Legislation Amendment Act (Wood Inquiry Recommendations) Act 2009 must be reported to the Parent Management Committee - Grievances or allegations against a staff member involving child abuse as defined by the Child Protection Act 1998 and the Children Legislation Amendment Act (Wood Inquiry Recommendations) Act 2009 must be reported the Office of the Children's Guardian and to the Parent Management Committee. - Grievances or allegations against children, parents or other adults in contact with Children's Services that involve child abuse as defined by the Child Protection Act 1998 and the Children Legislation Amendment Act (Wood Inquiry Recommendations) Act 2009 must be reported to the Early Childhood Education and Care Directorate (The Department of Education NSW), the Department of Communities and Justice and to the Parent Management Committee.

 Policy Reviewed By Reviewed Date Review Date

-Celine Varghese-Fell 28 February 2023 28 February 2025
+Celine Varghese-Fell 01 July 2024 01 July 2026

 Will de Monchaux